-There are many reasons why you might want to start injecting more colour into your wardrobe.
-Perhaps you want to express yourself more, stand out from the crowd, or add some cheer to your day.
+There are many reasons why you might like to start injecting more colour into your wardrobe.
+Perhaps you’re looking to express yourself more, stand out from the crowd, or add some cheer to your day.

-However, finding the confidence to wear bolder pieces can be the tricky part.
-Many of us reach past that brilliant blue blouse or that emerald green tie and opt for black and grey instead.
+However, finding the confidence to wear bolder pieces can be tricky.
+Many of us reach past that brilliant blue blouse or that emerald green tie and opt for blacks and greys instead.

-If this sounds familiar, and you’ve often thought, “I like that, but I’d never have the confidence to wear it”, then the good news is that there are a few things you can do to break free of these self-limiting thoughts and start dressing in a way that’s more true to your personality.
+If you’ve often thought, “I like that, but I’d never have the confidence to wear it”, the good news is there are a few things you can do to break free of these self-limiting thoughts and start dressing in a way that’s more true to your personality.

 From exploring which colours suit your skin tone to knowing how to work a bold pattern, here are 10 tips to help you dress with colour and confidence – and hopefully feel fabulous as a result.